Dubai's budget carrier to start regular flights to Tel Aviv | Business

 Dubai's budget carrier to start regular flights to Tel Aviv

-Dubai's budget carrier flydubai said Wednesday that it would start flying twice daily to Tel Aviv later this month, becoming the first Emirati airline to announce regular service after a US-brokered deal to normalize relations between the United Arab Emirates and Israel.
-Direct flights on flydubai between Dubai and Tel Aviv, two of the region's financial hubs, will begin Nov.
-26, the carrier said, the result of a bilateral transport pact signed last month.
+Dubai's budget carrier flydubai said Wednesday that it would start flying twice daily to Tel Aviv later this month, becoming the first Emirati airline to announce regular service after a U.S.-brokered deal to normalize relations between the United Arab Emirates and Israel.
+Direct flights on flydubai between Dubai and Tel Aviv, two of the region's financial hubs, will begin November 26, the carrier said, the result of a bilateral air travel pact signed last month.
+The state-owned carrier is already selling tickets on its website.

 - READ MORE ON: